jaspervdj/jaspervdj/posts/2010-01-20-software-development-i-impressions.markdown

 ## Software Development I

-This course follow our two Programming courses, so all students are already more than familiar with the basic concepts of programming -- the second programming course included writing a non-trivial GUI application.
+This course follows our two Programming courses, so all students are already more than familiar with the basic concepts of programming -- the second programming course included writing a non-trivial GUI application.
 I put [my solution](http://github.com/jaspervdj/Musique) on GitHub (after the course was over).